Updated October 30, 2023

-An Alabama last will and testament is a legal document that ensures loved ones receive the intended rights to their real and personal property after someone’s death.
-The will designates beneficiaries for real and personal property and assigns a personal representative to facilitate payment of fees and distributions.
-The form must be written when the testator (the person making the will) is of sound mind.
+An Alabama last will and testament is a legal document that ensures loved ones receive the intended rights to their real and personal property after someone's death.
+The will, which must be written when the testator is of sound mind, assigns beneficiaries for property and a personal representative to facilitate payment of fees and distributions.

 Signing Requirements